btr-supply/risk/CONTRIBUTING.md

 # Check your versions
-bun --version     # Should be 1.x or higher (primary) git --version     # Any recent version
+bun --version     # Should be 1.x or higher (primary) git --version     # Any recent version python3 --version # Should be 3.8 or higher uv --version      # Should be latest version
 ```

 ## Getting Started